CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 There are also alternatives when it comes to Cloud Environment Development.
 In this challenge you will be coding in two different Cloud environment development tools (Microsoft Dev Box & Github Codespaces) and explore the benifits which fit to your project best.

+You have a scenario where your company has a new project which needs to be done in Java Spring Boot.
+The Developers who will be working on that project are seperated, and do not have the neccessary tools to start working on a java project.

+You need to configure the cloud environment development so that everyone can start coding imediately.

 [Solution for this challenge](../solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md)

 ## Goal

-The goal of this challenge is to finish a simple react app.
+Setup custom images

 ### Task 1: Create app in Microsoft Dev Box